Table of Contents

 One of Every Three Fatal Accidents

-32 percent of all traffic deaths in Alabama in a recent year involved an intoxicated driver with a blood alcohol content of .08 or higher.
+32 percent of all traffic deaths in Alabama in the recent years involved an intoxicated driver with a blood alcohol content of .08 or higher.

 Close to Home